supermanbot7/EclipseMM2/README.md

 5. If joining the Discord server, you must follow the [Discord Community Guidelines](https://discord.com/guidelines) and [Discord ToS](https://discord.com/terms).
 6. If you fail to follow any of the Discord Rules, you will be punished accordingly.
 7. If your script version is shut down/closed, you cannot try to force it to function.
+8. This script is **not** meant to be compatible with other scripts.
+Bug reports of the script while another script is running will be voided.

 If you agree to all of the above, then you are free to use the script.